careylzh/careylzh/README.md

 https://advaypal.com/writes/negotiation/

-- 🛠️ Currently working on: Angular vs React (eg. Services vs Structural Sharing Queries)
+- 🛠️ Currently working on: using [prisma](https://www.prisma.io/docs/concepts) with digital ocean
 - 🌱 Currently learning about: test writing(stubs, fakeData), API/Schema Design, BE optimisation(indexing, caching)
 - 👯 Looking to collaborate on: hackathons!
 Any hackathon.
 I enjoy working with strangers to see if something good can work!
 - 🤔 Looking for help with: optimising both technical and non-technical learning in SWE